wernerpyke/pyxel/docs/pyke_pyxel_API.md

 def with_xy(x: int, y: int, size: Optional[int] = None) -> "coord"
 ```

-Create a Coord with the provided top-left pixel coordinates.
+Create a coord with the provided top-left pixel coordinates.

 The provided x and y are used directly as the tile's top-left
 pixel coordinates and the grid column/row are computed from them.